 Children are continuing to develop their growth mindset and know that they learn from mistakes.
 They are speaking in full mathematical sentences in order to embed their learning further.
 They are developing the skill of convincing and explaining their answers to others using correct mathematical vocabulary in full sentences.
 Children enjoy mathematics.

-We use half termly assessments in year 1, and termly assessments in year 2.
+We use half termly assessments in year 1 and 2.
 Assessment for learning is fully embedded throughout EYFS and KS1.
 This helps to inform teacher judgements and intervene urgently.
 Judgements are put on target tracker every term for the subject lead to analyse.

 Ways We Celebrate Mathematics

 We regularly celebrate children’s mathematical achievements in our celebration assembly each week.
-Each year group nominates a child to earn a ‘Wizard of the Week’ certificate.
-They also receive a times table pencil.
-There is a class certificate awarded to the class that has logged onto the ‘Times Table Rock Stars’ website the most to encourage home learning in an engaging and fun way.
-We have a joint Mathematics morning with the Junior school each year.
+One child in each class is awarded a 'Maths Award' certificate.
+There is also a class certificate awarded to the class that has logged onto the ‘Times Table Rock Stars’ website the most to encourage home learning in an engaging and fun way.